-We hereby consent to the filing of this opinion with the Commission as an exhibit to the Registration Statement in accordance with the requirements of Item 601(b)(5) of Regulation S-B under the Securities Act and to the use of our name therein and in the related Prospectus under the caption "Legal Matters."
+We hereby consent to the filing of this opinion with the Securities and Exchange Commission in connection with the Registration Statement in accordance with the requirements of Item 601(b)(5) of Regulation S-B under the Securities Act.
 In giving such consent, we do not hereby admit that we are in the category of persons whose consent is required under Section 7 of the Securities Act or the rules and regulations of the Commission.

-Very truly yours, /s/ Hale and Dorr LLP HALE AND DORR LLP
+Very truly yours, /s/ Hale and Dorr LLP HALE AND DORR LLP [graphic omitted]